 Hello again from me, Olivia James-Watts, your Activities Co-Ordinator at your Independent Living Service.
 As you may know, my post was initially funded by the County Council for just a year.
 We are very pleased that we now have funding for a further year!
 This time we have been awarded the Health Discovery Grant.
-As it says in the title, this grant is focussed on improving the health of you, our residents.
-So as well as our projects below, see too pages 9-10 for ways to boost your health with tasty, affordable foods this Winter.
+As it says in the title, this grant is focused on improving the health of you, our residents.
+So as well as the following projects, see too our ways to boost your health with tasty, affordable foods this Winter.